Vlad-1618M/shell-tools-hub/README.md

-## A collection of shell scripts designed to automate everyday tasks, streamline workflows to enhance productivity: <br>
+## A collection of shell scripts designed to automate everyday tasks to streamline workflows: <br>

 ## Features:
 **Automated System Operations:** <br>